 Hi.
 I’m a writer and researcher covering nature, culture, and climate change.

-My work is published by CBC News, Courrier International, Hakai Magazine, In These Times, PBS, Mongabay, Pacific Standard, The Polis Project, Popular Science, Sapiens Magazine, Sierra Magazine, The New Republic, The Tyee, and others.
-My reporting was supported The Pulitzer Center and CivicStory.
+My work is published by CBC News, Courrier International, Hakai Magazine, In These Times, PBS, Mongabay, Pacific Standard, Sierra Magazine, The New Republic, and others.
+My reporting was supported by The Pulitzer Center and CivicStory.

 Email me.